Javran/Thinking-dumps/paper-and-tutorial/arrows-and-computation/NOTES.md

       With `zipMap` and `unzipMap`, it becomes easier to figure out type-hole guided instance implementation of this. but still, no idea what's the motivation behind it...

+- `functor`?

+    There is no formal definition of what is a functor in the paper.
+    Some part of the explanation just doesn't make sense to me.
+    What exactly does it mean by saying "XX is a functor in argument YY"?